Find Schools

 $22,918 Avg Student Debt

-With a ranking of #6, Columbia University in the City of New York did quite well on this year’s best schools for business students working on their bachelor’s degree.
+Columbia University in the City of New York ranked #6 on this year’s list.

-If you want to attend Columbia, expect to pay an average of $62,466 in tuition and fees.
-Of course, this could be reduced if you receive financial aid.
+If you don’t receive financial aid, you can expect a bill for $62,466 to cover tuition and fees at Columbia.
+The school does not offer an in-state discount.
 By the time they get their bachelor’s degree, students from this school have racked up an average of $22,918 in student loans.

 #7